SICKAG/collage/docs/guide/getting-started.md

 # Your first Collage Project

-To wet your appetite and give you a feeling for the Collage library, **let's create a simple todo list as a micro frontend and integrate it within a larger application** were a user can choose backlog items as their own todos or promote personal todos as backlog items.
+To wet your appetite and give you a feeling for the Collage library, **let's create a simple todo list as a micro frontend and integrate it within a larger application** where a user can choose backlog items as their own todos or promote personal todos as backlog items.

-> **Micro Frontends Primer**
+> **Micro Frontend**
 >
 > A micro frontend is a small dedicated frontend application that serves a
 > specific purpose independend from other parts of a greater application.
 >
 > The term [micro frontends](https://micro-frontends.org/) is relatively new.
 The
 > gist however is, that frontends can serve smaller purposes and assemble into
-> a greater whole with better seperation of complexity.
+> a greater whole with better separation of complexity.
 >
 > **Collage** is a library which aims to facilitate communication between such
 > micro frontends via _Services_, _Topics_, _Function Calls_ and _Configuration_